mdurst365/dayplanner/README.md

 Although it was not required, I added a clear all button so that the user could wipe the slate clean if so desired and enter all new informatio because I thought that would be a helpful feature for the user experience.

-## Homework Requirements For This Assignment
+## Requirements For This Assignment

 - [x] Create a workday planner to track a person's schedule
 - [x] The current day is displayed at the top of the calendar